Last Updated on September 28, 2023

 Distance: a 20-minute walk

-Don’t miss following your map to beautiful Luxembourg Gardens, one of the top parks in the world.
-You don’t find it on many self-guided walking tours of Paris, but it’s a treat to visit these beautiful, quiet gardens that are surprisingly close to the hustle and bustle of St-Germain-des-Prés.
-With only 2 days in Paris you don’t want to spend a lot of time in parks, but it’s a great place on the Left Bank to have a picnic lunch.
+Don’t miss following your map to the beautiful Luxembourg Gardens, one of the top parks in the world.
+You won’t find it on many self-guided walking tours of Paris.
+Still, it’s a treat to visit these beautiful, quiet gardens that are surprisingly close to the hustle and bustle of St-Germain-des-Prés.
+With only 2 days in Paris, you don’t want to spend much time in parks, but it’s a great place on the Left Bank to have a picnic lunch.

-This green oasis is the most popular park in all of Paris, a refuge filled with spacious lawns and paths beneath towering chestnut trees.
-In its center is the beautiful Luxembourg Palace with an octagonal pool where children sail their toy sailboats, which are for rent at the nearby kiosk.
-The beautiful 60-acre park has both French and English gardens with more than 100 statues spread throughout it.
+This green oasis is the most popular park in Paris, a refuge filled with spacious lawns and paths beneath towering chestnut trees.
+In its center is the beautiful Luxembourg Palace with an octagonal pool where children sail their toy sailboats for rent at the nearby kiosk.
+The beautiful 60-acre park has French and English gardens with over 100 statues spread throughout it.

 Luxembourg Gardens